alfeliz/alexraw/README.md

 - chan.m Function used by "alexraw04.m" to extract data from scope channel files.
 - display_rounded_matrix.m Function used by "alexraw04.m" to save data in a readable and nice way.
 - supsmu.m Function used by "alexraw04.m" to smooth correctly data (It uses a filter)

+Also here is the file *ALEX098.txt*, that includes information from the shot used by the **alexraw.-m** script.